 Reward is the largest expense that company has to incur.
 Correct reward strategy by Cavendish Hall Hotel may help in attracting, retaining and motivating people (Tangen, 2005).
 Reward can be in the form of increase in pay levels, incentives, cash bonuses, non-cash bonus like recognition, mentoring others, etc. Other reward strategies that can be used by Cavendish Hall Hotel are:

 Total reward approach: This framework is a strategic planning approach with the help of which Cavendish Hall Hotel can measure what it is trying to achieve, what it's people want, what all things can be implemented and what it can afford.
 It helps in retaining and attracting right people at the right cost (Chaddha, 2005).
 As per this approach, if an employee engages himself, he can earn even more than what he had expected.
+If you need university assignment help from experts that can help you score good grades and impress your professor easily, then we are your one-stop solution.

 Competence Related Pay: This is given to an employee only when he/she has acquired some critical skills or knowledge regardless of the job position that he holds.
 It also depends upon the way in which an employee behaves in case of general attributes.
 Example, multitasking ability (John and James, 2000).
 This will help Cavendish Hall Hotel in assigning the value to each of its employee.